-Now that you can see for miles the importance of inventory accuracy, how commissions and advertising) they'll | do you convince your employees that it's
+Now that you can see for miles the importance of inventory accuracy, how

 Three ways, my pinball wizard.
 First, Tommy, can you hear me?
 Can you see | teach them why inventory accuracy is an essential element to your company's success and that their professional futures depend on it.
-Second, implement tools and "best practices" to achieve inventory Third, and arguably the worst result of , accuracy.
+Second, implement tools and "best practices" to achieve inventory Third, and arguably the worst result of accuracy.
 Last, provide economic incentives for maintaining inventory accuracy so employees won't just fiddle about.